DLXPlugins/simple-comment-editing/readme.txt

 [youtube https://www.youtube.com/watch?v=KfKTVzEdClw]

+YouTube video review from <a href="http://www.wpbeginner.com/plugins/allow-users-edit-comments-wordpress/">WPBeginner</a>.

-Simple Comment Editing is a stripped down version of <a href="http://wordpress.org/plugins/wp-ajax-edit-comments/">Ajax Edit Comments</a>.
+Simple Comment Editing features:

-The biggest differences:
 <ol>
+<li>No options.
+Install the plugin.
+It just works.
-<li>Only anonymous users (and logged in users who don't have permission to edit comments) can edit their comments for a period of time (the default is 5 minutes).</li>
+<li>Anonymous users can edit comments for 5 minutes.</li>
-<li>There are no styles included with this plugin.
-For most themes, the appearance is acceptable.
+<li>No styling is necessary.
 For advanced customization, see the "Other Notes" section.</li>
-<li>There are no options.
-Some defaults can be overwritten using filters.</li>
+<li>Advanced customization can be achieved using filters.</li>
 </ol>

 <h3>Spread the Word</h3>